-Development -The creation of a new lot, a change in land use, or the construction of buildings and structures, any of which requires requiring approval under The Planning Act, or that are subject to The Environmental Assessment Act, but does not include:
+Development -The creation of a new lot, a change in land use, or the construction of buildings and structures requiring approval under The Planning Act, but does not include:

-- 1. activities that create or maintain infrastructure authorized under an environmental assessment process; or - 2. works subject to The Drainage Act; or - 3.2. within the Greenbelt Plan Area, the carrying out of agricultural practices on land that was being used for agricultural uses on the date the Greenbelt Plan 2005 came into effect.
+- 1. activities that create or maintain infrastructure authorized under an environmental assessment process; or - 2. works subject to The Drainage Act.